This post contains affiliate links.

 This is one I'm hoping to get and try out this summer since I have a couple map lovers!

-- Cook and bake together (not my specialty, but thankfully Dustin can easily step in here, since this is an area the boys love and want more of)
+- Cook and bake together (not my specialty, but thankfully my husband can easily step in here, since this is an area the boys love and want more of)

 - Play Prodigy Math (most loved math game in this house!)